gvivies/cave/README.md

-Cave is a simple Grails application that allows you to manage your wine bottles !
+My first application in Grails !
+Cave is a simple application that allows you to manage your wine bottles !
 It also provides a mobile UI when browsing via mobile device.

 ## Prerequisites
+* Maven 3 - Download and Install [Maven](http://maven.apache.org/)
-* Grails - Download and Install [Grails](https://grails.org)
+* Grails 2.1.3 - Download and Install [Grails](https://grails.org)
-* MySQL - Download and Install [MySQL](http://http://www.mysql.fr/products/workbench/).
+* MySQL 5 - Download and Install [MySQL](http://http://www.mysql.fr/products/workbench/).

+## Configuration
+* Create a MySQL instance